Glosseta/glosseta/CONTRIBUTING.md

 If you're looking for a place to start, you should for sure check out the [open issues](https://github.com/narbs91/glosseta/issues) to see if there's anything up for grabs.
 As always feel free to submit a feature request if you have a great idea of how the site can be improved.

+## How to work on defintion intake requests

+Please follow the [how to guide](https://github.com/narbs91/glosseta/wiki/How-to-guide:-Definition-intake-request) on how to approach working on a defintion intake request issue

 ## Translations

 The app is translated using the [next-i18next](https://github.com/isaachinman/next-i18next) framework with the following list of languages put up for initial support: